Lacquer: Types of lacquer

 Lacquer mixed with water and turpentine, ready for applying to surface.

 Types of lacquer vary from place to place but they can be divided into unprocessed and processed categories.

 The basic unprocessed lacquer is called raw lacquer (生漆: ki-urushi in Japanese, shengqi in Chinese).
 This is directly from the tree itself with some impurities filtered out.
 Raw lacquer has a water content of around 25% and appears in a light brown colour.
 This comes in a standard grade made from Chinese lacquer, which is generally used for ground layers by mixing with a powder, and a high-quality grade made from Japanese lacquer called kijomi-urushi (生正味漆) which is used for the last finishing layers.

 The processed form (in which the lacquer is stirred continuously until much of the water content has evaporated) is called guangqi (光漆) in Chinese but comes under many different Japanese names depending on the variation, for example, kijiro-urushi (木地呂漆) is standard transparent lacquer sometimes used with pigments and kuroroiro-urushi (黒呂色漆) is the same but pre-mixed with iron hydroxide to produce a black coloured lacquer.
 Nashiji-urushi (梨子地漆) is the transparent lacquer but mixed with gamboge to create a yellow-tinged lacquer and is especially used for the sprinkled-gold technique.
 These lacquers are generally used for the middle layers.
 Japanese lacquers of this type are generally used for the top layers and are prefixed by the word jo- (上) which means 'top (layer)'.

 Processed lacquers can have oil added to them to make them glossy, for example, shuai-urushi (朱合漆) is mixed with linseed oil.
 Other specialist lacquers include ikkake-urushi (釦漆) which is thick and used mainly for applying gold or silver leaf.

+Identification and analysis

+Non-invasive methods of characterising lacquer and understanding its condition include optical and digital microscopy, X-ray radiography and computed tomography, X-ray fluorescence, and spectroscopic techniques such as fibre optic reflectance spectroscopy and Raman spectroscopy.
+Invasive and/or destructive techniques include optical and digital microscopy—including with UV illumination, scanning electron microscopy, energy dispersive X-ray spectrometry, Fourier-transform infrared spectroscopy, X-ray photoelectron spectroscopy, time-of-flight secondary-ion mass spectrometry, field desorption mass spectrometry, and enzyme-linked immunosorbent assay, and importantly, analytical pyrolysis coupled to gas chromatography and mass spectrometry (GCMS).